Love Unites Us: Winning the Freedom to Marry in America

 —Eric Holder, former U.S. Attorney General

-Edited by Kevin M. Cathcart, former Lambda Legal executive director, and Leslie J. Gabel-Brett, Director of Education and Public Affairs at Lambda Legal.
+Edited by Kevin M. Cathcart, former Lambda Legal executive director, and Leslie J. Gabel-Brett, former Lambda Legal director of Education and Public Affairs.

 Victory may sometimes look like a sudden revolution when, in truth, it rests on years of struggle.
 The June 2015 decision in Obergefell v.
 Hodges is a sweeping victory for the freedom to marry, but it was one step in a long process.
 Love Unites Us is the history of activists’ passion and persistence in the struggle for marriage rights for same-sex couples in the United States, told in the words of those who waged the battle.